Swimming on holiday?

 Swimming?

 I don't know any Dutch or Belgian who went to live in Portugal without first spending a holiday there.
-That was different in the 1950s, when a big wave of emigration to Canada, Australia and New Zealand took place.
+That was different in the 1950s, when there was a big wave of emigration to Canada, Australia and New Zealand.
 No, nowadays we visit a country first to get our bearings, which is a sensible thing to do.
 The internet helps with that, but experiencing, yes, that's the real thing.
-So do we.

 It starts with the plan and place to start the trip or stay.
-Booking a ticket or mapping out the itinerary and then it really begins.
+Booking a ticket or mapping out the itinerary.
+After that, it really starts.
 The suitcase.
-Whereas emigrants in the 1950s used to build their new lives with a single suitcase, today we go to Portugal with half our summer wardrobe, various shoes, pants and so on.
+Whereas emigrants in the fifties used to build their new lives with a single suitcase, today tourists go to Portugal with half their summer wardrobe, various shoes, pants and so on.
 And in a lot of the suitcases, on top is the swimming costume.

 This also makes sense.
 Portugal has a lot of water.
-For a start, a coastline hundreds of kilometres long: Mediterranean and Atlantic.
-Thousands of small beaches, boulevards and fully equipped to welcome and pamper domestic and foreign guests before, during or after their visit to the water.
-The Atlantic Ocean is cool in temperature and usually has quite a bit of wind for a few hours a day.
+For a start, a coastline hundreds of kilometres long: Mediterranean Sea and Atlantic Ocean.
+Thousands of small beaches, boulevards and restaurants.
+Fully equipped to welcome and pamper domestic and foreign guests before, during or after their visit to the water.
+The Atlantic Ocean is cool in temperature and usually has quite a bit of wind and fog for a few hours a day.
 The Mediterranean gets warmer, during the summer months.
 Much less wind in the Algarve, but therefore sometimes very hot.
 Follow the "praia" signs.

-Besides the coastline, there are many rivers, several of which are not navigable because they are too shallow, too many rocks, too narrow.
-Their function is therefore mainly recreational, with constructed reservoirs encouraging use.
+Apart from the coastline, there are many rivers, several of which are not navigable because they are too shallow, too many rocks or too narrow.
+Their function is therefore mainly recreational, with constructed reservoirs encouraging recreational use.
 River water is fresh to cold: reservoirs tend to be very deep.
-Increasingly, therefore, we see canoes and suppers in addition to swimmers.
+Increasingly, therefore, we see swimmers, canoes, suppers and divers in addition to swimmers.
 Doing and watching can both be equally enjoyable, albeit in a completely different form.
 The rivers, especially on summer weekends, can be a busy place.
-You will mostly find a mix of locals, their relatives coming to stay and some tourists.
+You will mostly find a mix of locals, their relatives coming to stay and a few tourists.
 You can find the river beaches by following the signs "Lugar de Ribeira".
+That is also where the barbecues can be found.

-In many cases, the municipalities also have a regular swimming pool for the population.
+In many cases, municipalities also have municipal swimming pools for the population.
 There, children can learn to swim in a safe environment under expert guidance.
-Along the road, they are signposted via white signs with black letters "piscina municipal".
+Along the road they are signposted via white signs with black letters "piscina municipal".

 If you stay in a hotel or bed & breakfast [for example with us in Barreiros!] you often have a fine swimming pool at your disposal.
 Follow the staff's instructions there, stick to the restrictions and limit the inconvenience.
-See then somewhere on that introductory ov holiday trip that swimming costume comes in handy!
+See then, somewhere on that introductory or holiday trip, that swimming costume suddenly comes in handy!
 And these may be of little textiles: Portuguese are used to Brazilian bikinis.